 Managing Director at HD Sharmans

-Rising to this challenge, Shoothill build a state-of-the-art CRM (Customer Resource Manager), hosted on the cloud using Azure, and fully customised to Sharmans specific requirements.
+Rising to this challenge, Shoothill build a state-of-the-art CRM (Customer Relationship Management) system, hosted on the cloud using Azure, and fully customised to Sharmans specific requirements.
 A number of smart features were implemented, allowing the system to serve as a multifaceted project management portal, providing support to all team members.
 Several software tools were included, for purposes such as reporting, project tracking, communication, and efficiency through workflow automation.
 Cloud computing allows for multiple users across the company, with remote access, their permissions handled by an in-house admin.

 Users are displayed an overview of all current projects, which can be sorted and searched based on a number of filters for quick retrieval of data.
 The functionality of this portal used cutting edge technology, written in C# and using the latest version of .NET Core, for high performance.
 Projects could be expanded to view their information, including selections from the other fields.
 These fields were properties, occupiers, contractors and specifiers, which could be entered into the system by a user within their associated tabs.
 The UI was designed to be fluid and easy to navigate, build in Typescript and React, with MobX.